 People who have dermatitis, which is common among farmers, may get large lesions which are slow to heal.

-- For healthy people, moist dressings and keeping wound clean are usually enough.
+- For healthy people, keeping the wound clean and covered is usually enough.

 - Antibiotics are not necessary, unless secondary bacterial infection occurs.

 - Avoid handling sheep with scabby mouth

 - Wear latex gloves if you must handle infected animals